 Krampus even appears on modern greeting cards and has done since the 19th century.
 National Geographic points out that the Krampus ‘industry’ started in 1890.

 At Christmas markets, Krampus becomes more fun than scary, mostly for the benefit of tourists.
 On Krampusnacht, folk in the Alpine regions celebrate by dressing their men in fur and masks.

 They rattle chains and bound through the streets as part of Krampuslauf (Krampus Run).
 In Lienz, town officials even educated newcomers from Syria and Afghanistan so they’d know what was going on.

 It’s a good move – if you didn’t know about Krampusnacht, it would be bewildering, if not terrifying, to experience!

-Traditions like this have a long history.
-Also known as mummery, people dress up as various figures and animals to celebrate different seasons for centuries.
+Mumming traditions like this have a long history.
+As with the mari lwyd, people dressed up as various figures and animals to celebrate different seasons for centuries.